 - Roughhousing or wrestling.
-Many fathers love the idea of wrestling with their kids, but feel children with disabilities are too fragile and are scared to roughhouse.
+Many fathers love the idea of wrestling with their kids, but are scared to roughhouse because they feel children with disabilities are too fragile.
 Our kids love roughhousing and wrestling!
 They are not too delicate, and they will actually benefit from rough but careful play.
 Touch stimulates proprioception, rolling stimulates vestibular, giggling stimulates oral motor, and so on.
 I remember telling this to an audience of Dads.
 Many of them agreed they would love to play on the floor with their kids but that they were afraid to hurt them.
 Well, several years later, one of these Dads, a lawyer, came up to me to thank me.
 He told me how his 15-year-old son now waits at the door for them every day to come home from work so that they can wrestle together.
 Both look forward to this everyday and both are doing extremely well!
-So, getting on the floor or on a mattress and wrestling can be a safe and positive developmental activity, as well as a fun event for our kids.

-- Sliding down a slide.
+So, getting on the floor or on a mattress and wrestling can be a safe and positive developmental activity, as well as a fun event for our kids. - Sliding down a slide.
 Slides are a wonderful way to learn protective reactions.
 Our kids need to develop strong protective reactions to protect their heads if they fall.
 Always be there to hold your child so that they are not afraid to slide, then let them go down faster and faster with their arms in front of them.
 It will be fantastic training.

 - Somersaulting.
 Our kids come into this world with such poor head control that we wince at the thought of somersaulting.
 Once children can walk and have good head control, placing them in a gym class with thick mats and someone to help them control the complete motion is great for the vestibular system and for confidence.
-This is safe if done in moderation with control and supervision.

-- Walking, running, hiking, and swimming. - Aerobic, dance, or Zumba classes.
+This is safe if done in moderation with control and supervision. - Spinning.
+On a swivel chair, Sit-and-Spin, scooter board, or tire swing.
+Spinning is initially very scary for many of our kids.
+Going around just once or twice and stopping to give them a cuddle will allow them to slowly accept spinning.
+Our goal is to get our children to ask for more and more.
+Once they get over the initial fear of something that feels different, hypotonic children crave spinning.
+I love watching kids spin themselves and then try to walk a straight line before falling.
+Once children get used to spinning, higher-level activities are obtained more easily as children have fewer and fewer fears. - Walking, running, hiking, and swimming. - Aerobic, dance, or Zumba classes.
 Kids love to dance.
 They love to feel the rhythm and the music.
-It really doesn't matter if they can keep the proper steps-just that they have fun.
+It really doesn't matter if they can keep the proper steps just that they have fun.
 With repetition, the steps may actually come! - Wii-Fit and Xbox Kinect provide a variety of fun activities.
 Both now have a number of games/programs that track names, ages, fitness levels, and calories burned.
-They are fun and can be played in all types of weather with minimal space.

-- Amusement park rides-The more the merrier!
+They are fun and can be played in all types of weather with minimal space. - Amusement park rides The more the merrier!
 Amusement rides challenge our kids while providing so much fun.
-You can use these rides to see how developed the vestibular system has become.
-If your child can handle the tea cup rides and asks for more, you've done a great job training the vestibular system.
+You can use these rides to see how developed their vestibular system has become.
+If your child can handle the tea cup rides and asks for more, you've done a great job training their vestibular system.
 Try these rides only if you know your child has great head and trunk control.